dial on demand broken again

 but itnernet seems to work

-#6 Updated by Marcus Brown almost 9 years ago
+#6 Updated by Marcus Brown about 9 years ago

 Before Ermal applied changeset a138f4fbc077f89ff413355ba738e00d36317973 the disconnect button did one thing for all types of mpd5 connections and that was to kill the mpd5 process for that link.
 Now, the changeset causes the disconnect button to do nothing when Dial-on-demand is checked.
 The button kills the process or doesn't kill the process, but it can't do both. :)